Creating a Custom Walk-in Closet

 - Click the Select Objects button, then click on the cabinet to select it and click the Open Object edit button.

-- On the General tab of the Full Height Cabinet specification, specify the desired Height, Width and Depth of the cabinet.
-In this example, a height of 109 1/8" is used, as this is the ceiling height in this closet.
+- On the General panel of the Full Height Cabinet specification, specify the desired Height, Width and Depth of the cabinet.
+In this example, a width of 24" and a height of 95" is used..

-- On the Front tab of the dialog:
+- On the Front panel of the dialog:

 - Click on the top door in the preview image of the cabinet on the right side of the dialog and notice that the options in the Face Items section on the left become enabled.

-- Click the Item Type drop down arrow and select Drawer from the list.
-The preview updates to reflect your change.
+- Click the Item Type drop down arrow and select Opening from the list.
+Hit the tab key to update the preview pane.

-- Specify the desired Item Height for the top drawer in the bank.
+- Specify the desired Item Height for the Opening.

-- Click on the bottom door and repeat this process.
+- Click on the bottom door then nest to Item Type: select Drawer.

-- Click on the empty space beneath the second drawer and repeat the process again, until the entire cabinet front is filled with drawers.
+- Click on the empty space beneath the first drawer and repeat the process again, until the entire cabinet front is filled with drawers.

 - When you are satisfied with your cabinet, click OK to close the dialog and apply your changes.